DoloMike/microservice-proj/README.md

 # microservice-proj
 Tiny app using a basic implementation of microservice architecture, implemented in the MEAN stack.
 Could potentially be used as a template for simple CRUD functionality.
+[A demo can be found here](https://desolate-coast-95140.herokuapp.com/)

 ## Installation
 ```bash